tzw0/CS4240_T7_JuiceIT/README.md

 3. Download and import all Unity packages used
    1. SteamVR can be downloaded [here](https://assetstore.unity.com/packages/tools/integration/steamvr-plugin-32647)
    2. Other packages can be downloaded from Unity Registry
+4. Assign Dpad
+   1. Sign in to Steam and download SteamVR (if not already done so)
+   2. Go to Window -> SteamVR Input
+   3. Click Open binding UI
+   4. In the new SteamVR window, edit controller binding
+   5. Assign up down left right for directional pad
+   6. Save Personal Binding
-4. Main game scene is found under Assets/Scenes/mainscene
+5. Main game scene is found under Assets/Scenes/mainscene

 Alternatively, setup with unity package:
 1. Download the latest unity package from Releases